-In spite of its somewhat modest appearance the Sapporo Clock Tower is considered an important symbol of Sapporo.
-It houses a museum introducing the history of the Agricultural College and the development of the city.
-Built in 1878, like many Sapporo historical attractions it was the tallest building in town when first erected but nowadays it is dwarfed by its neighbours.
-The tower building is of American design, and the actual clockworks are also of late 19th century American manufacture.
+In spite of its somewhat modest appearance, the Sapporo Clock Tower is considered an important symbol of Sapporo.
+It houses a museum based on the history of the Agricultural College and the development of the city.
+Built in 1878, like many Sapporo historical attractions it was the tallest building in town when first erected but nowadays it's dwarfed by its neighbours.
+The tower building is of American design, and the actual clockworks are also of late-19th century American manufacture.

 - Tel: +81 (0)11 231 0838

 The view from JR Tower's 160-metre high observatory ‘Tower 38’ is far reaching and impressive.
 From the deck 160 metres above the ground, nothing gets in the way of the 360-degree panoramic vistas.
 This observation deck is on the top floor – 38 stories high – of JR Tower, a commercial complex that houses shops, restaurants, department stores and a hotel.
 On the deck, a café sells coffee by day and drinks by night, and there’s a souvenir shop.
 The building is easy to find, just a 5-minute walk from Sapporo subway station.

 - Opening Hours: Daily from 10am to 11pm

 Shiroi Koibito Park and Ishiya Chocolate Factory